-Gaps in the Practice of PDNAs
+Gaps in the practice of Post Disaster Needs Assessments (PDNAs)

-The PDNA methodology now provides a harmonized framework for planning long-term recovery.
+The PDNA methodology now provides a harmonized framework for planning long-term disaster recovery.
 It has gained acceptance and is now increasingly used by governments.
 Yet, there is still a large capacity gap within national ministries capacities for doing assessments and following it up with a systematic plan for recovery.
 PDNAs are still always carried out with assistance from international experts.

-• Lack of committed financial resources for Recovery
+Lack of committed financial resources for disaster recovery